Dr Tina Dennis

 Teaching & Research

-I have experience of teaching all elements of midwifery education; my particular passion and expertise aligns to the following subjects:
+Tina has experience of teaching all elements of midwifery education; her particular passion and expertise aligns to the following subjects:

 - Enquiry-based learning